Risk assessment matrix: traffic light system

-The risk assessment matrix is an adaptation of one developed by occupational health physicians from the National Framework for the assessment of staff at work.
+The Royal New Zealand College of General Practitioners risk matrix was created in 2020 and is an adaptation of one developed by occupational health physicians from the National Framework for the assessment of staff at work.